 We installed our L shaped desk as a built-in of sorts by using and building around some Pottery Barn desk components I scored in a FB buy/sell group for $0.
-Yep they were F-R-E-E as in zip, zilch, nothing.
+Yep they were F-R-E-E, free, free!!
 I love free stuff and I’ll tell you how I pulled that off in a bit.
 But first let me show you how we did it.

 The measurements of our desk is 81″ from each corner.
 Your desk might need different dimensions.